ACE Robyns Nominations

 -

-In keeping with the theme of not being ashamed to self-promote, the judges will be looking for examples of recognised ‘wins’ that individuals are proud of and why.
+In keeping with the theme of not being ashamed to self-promote, the judges will be looking for examples of recognised ‘wins’ in the previous 12 - 18 months that individuals are proud of and why.

 -